-Two injured in shooting along Airline Highway, officials say
+Three people hurt in shooting at event center along Airline Highway

 Latest Weather Blog

-Two injured in shooting along Airline Highway, officials say
+Three people hurt in shooting at event center along Airline Highway

-BATON ROUGE - Two people have been injured in a shooting early Sunday morning.
+BATON ROUGE - Three people were hurt in a shooting that happened at an event center along Airline Highway around 4 a.m.
+Sunday.

-The shooting took place at the Main Attraction Event Center on Airline Highway around 4 a.m.
+According to Baton Rouge police officers, the suspects and motive are unknown.
+The three people, two males and one female, were taken to a hospital with non-life threatening injuries.

 Trending News